freeCodeCamp/freeCodeCamp/curriculum/challenges/english/06-quality-assurance/advanced-node-and-express/serialization-of-a-user-object.md

 }
 ```

-You should deserialize user object correctly.
+You should deserialize the user object correctly.

 ```js
 async (getUserInput) => {